Antonyeaster/brick-connect-api/README.md

 ### User Authentication

-User authentication is present on the front-end and Users are unable to access any site content unless they are logged in.
+User authentication is present on the front-end and Users are unable to access any authenticated areas of site content unless they are signed in.

 <hr>